 - Delivery point.

-The submitted value of demand must be equal or higher than 5 GWhat VTP (value still under consideration) and 300 GWh at the European Virtual LNG.
+The submitted value of demand must be equal or higher than 5.000 MWh for National Balancing Points and 300.000 MWh at the European Virtual LNG.

-The potential buyer can submit demand for a maximum period of 12 months – starting two months after the submission of demand has taken place.
-As an illustration: if the submission of demand takes place on June 2023, the monthly demand to be submitted on AggregateEU can potentially span from August 2023 to October 2024.
+The potential buyer can submit demand up to March 2025 – starting two months after the submission of demand has taken place.
+As an illustration: if the submission of demand takes place in June 2023, the monthly demand to be submitted on AggregateEU can potentially span from August 2023 to March 2025.

 There are 5 governing principles, underpinning the matching algorithm: